-- Remember that the internet is a public resource - Only post information you are comfortable with anyone seeing.
+- Remember that the Internet is a public resource - Only post information you are comfortable with anyone seeing.
 This includes information and photos in your profile and in blogs and other forums.
 Also, once you post information online, you can't retract it.
-Even if you remove the information from a site, saved or cached versions may still exist on other people's machines (see Guidelines for Publishing Information Online for more information).
+Even if you remove the information from a site, saved or cached versions may still exist on other people's machines.
+(See Guidelines for Publishing Information Online.)

-- Be wary of strangers - The internet makes it easy for people to misrepresent their identities and motives (see Using Instant Messaging and Chat Rooms Safely for more information).
+- Be wary of strangers - The Internet makes it easy for people to misrepresent their identities and motives.
+(See Using Instant Messaging and Chat Rooms Safely.)
 Consider limiting the people who are allowed to contact you on these sites.
 If you interact with people you do not know, be cautious about the amount of information you reveal or agreeing to meet them in person.